top of page

 Human error is inevitable.
 Managing risk is a professional responsibility.

-Managing error begins with mindset and culture.
-Crews must feel empowered to slow down, ask questions, challenge assumptions, and speak up early—especially when something does not look or feel right.
-This mindset applies across all aviation domains: flight operations, training environments, and maintenance activities.
+Crews must feel empowered to slow down, ask questions, challenge assumptions, and speak up early, especially when something does not look or feel right.
+Silence, hesitation, or deference in the face of doubt is where risk takes root.
+This mindset applies across all aviation domains: flight operations, training environments, maintenance activities, and leadership decisions.

 Safety is not built on perfection.
 It is built on awareness, discipline, humility, and continuous improvement.
+Understanding error does not make us weaker.
+It makes us safer, more resilient, and more professional.

 Comments